Advertisment

 Iron-Air Battery Maker Form Energy Secures $450 million for Energy Storage Technology

-• The $450 million Series E financing round was led by American investment firm TPG Rise.
+Form Energy Secures $450 million for Energy Storage Technology; the Series E financing round was led by TPG Rise.

 In a fresh announcement, iron-air battery maker Form Energy, based in Massachusetts, United States has said that it has secured a $450 million Series E financing led by American investment firm TPG Rise.
 TPG Rise is making the investment through TPG Rise Climate, its dedicated climate investing strategy, and The Rise Fund, its longstanding, multi-sector impact investing strategy.